 You’ll need to use all of these when you’re preparing.
 There are lots of products available that contain practice questions, but it's really important you don't just learn the answers without understanding fully the reason it's correct because the questions on the actual test aren’t exactly the same as the practice ones.

-Using official publications such as The Official DVSA Biker Pack (DVD-ROM and DVD): will help you get the most out of your preparations.
+Using official publications such as The Official DVSA Biker Pack (DVD-ROM and DVD): will help you get the most out of your preparation.
 You can find these on our online shop.

 To help you get used to how the multiple choice test looks on-screen, you can practise doing the test online.